JetBrains/lincheck/docs/testing-modes.md

 We can configure scenario generation and execution strategy via setting options in the `<TestingMode>Options` class.

+TODO: let's do not mention `LogLevel`, this parameter is not really important and is menttioned in the documentation

 For our `StackTest` we have set the parameters of the generated scenario and turned on the logging:

 ```kotlin